jwilson1234/Python-Mini_projects/README.md

-This is my first python mini project its a summary statistic calcualtor.
-It calcualtes the mean, median, mode, range, and standard deviation.
+This is my python mini projects that are statistics related.
+So far the mini projects include a stat calcualtor that calculates the mean, median, mode, range, and SD of your inputed numbers.
+Also an Expense Trcker that allows you ton input an expense by category, view your total amount of expesnes and average amount spent on expenses.
+Also it allows you to view expense by category as well.